tl;dv API Pagination, Fields & Errors

 Pagination

-Paginated list actions accept limit and offset as query parameters.
-Some providers use page numbers, some use cursors; MindCloud translates your request into whatever tl;dv expects, so you page through results the same way on every app.
+Paginated list actions accept limit and offset in the JSON body.
+Some providers use page numbers, and some use cursors.
+MindCloud translates the request for tl;dv.
 Start at offset=0, add limit to the offset after each page, and stop when a page returns fewer rows than you asked for.

 --header "Authorization: Bearer $MINDCLOUD_API_KEY" \